Who are we?

 The strategic objectives and activities included in EPHEA's Strategic Plan reflects the organisation's mission.
-The objectives have been modelled on feedback collated from Equity Practitioners at the 2020 AGM.
+The objectives have been modelled on feedback collated from Equity Practitioners at the 2022 AGM.

 Under the Constitution EPHEA votes in a committee at the annual AGM.
 The Committee includes executive positions and ordinary members from each state or territory (where feasible) with interests in staff and/or student equity from Australia and New Zealand.
 The EPHEA Executive is a volunteer committee.

-Our mission, history, goals and values
+Our mission, history, context, values and commitments

-To champion systemic change through our collective resources, ensuring that equity is positioned at the forefront of institutional practice and national higher education policy.
+To champion systemic change through our collective resources, ensuring that equity is positioned at the forefront of institutional practice and national higher education policy;

 EPHEA was originally formed as the Equal Opportunity Practitioners in Higher Education in Victoria in 1987 as the professional organisation for equal opportunity officers employed in higher education institutions in Victoria and in the Australian Catholic University which at that time has campuses in four states.
 The organisation was expanded across Australia and New Zealand as the Australasian body of Equal Opportunity Practitioners in Higher Education in Australasia known as EOPHEA.

 In 2012 EPHEA was renamed the Equity Practitioners in Higher Education Australasia and became an incorporated associated with membership across most Higher Education institutions in Australia and New Zealand with strong activity in both the staff and student equity spheres.